 Why bother with the previous six tips if your site is slow to load?
 People don’t have patience for a sluggish website and will quickly bounce away.
 Adding insult to injury, Google knows your website is slow and will penalize you in search rankings.
 Not sure about your loading speed?
 Use Google PageSpeed

 to test for yourself.
+Bonus

 Wow, you made it this far in the article (I thought only Googlebots